nus-cs2103-AY2223S2/tp/docs/team/tohtoroo.md

 title: Aeron Toh's Project Portfolio Page
 ---

-### Project: Dengue Hotspot Tracker
+### Project: DengueHotspotTracker (DHT)

 Dengue Hotspot Tracker is a desktop app for managing dengue cases.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 9.5 kLoC.
+It is written in Java, and has about 15 kLoC.

 Given below are my contributions to the project.